-- (2) Proper purposes for the court's action.
-Actions under this rule must be taken for one or more of the following purposes: - make those procedures promoting effective procedures for determining the truth; - avoid wasting avoiding a waste of time; and - protecting witnesses from harassment, or substantial inconvenience; and - protecting the health and safety of trial participants.
+(2) Proper purposes for the court's action.
+Actions under this rule must be taken for one or more of the following purposes:

+- make those procedures promoting effective procedures for determining the truth; - avoid wasting avoiding a waste of time; and - protecting witnesses from harassment, or undue embarrassment, or substantial inconvenience; and - protecting the health and safety of trial participants.